mastodon/documentation/content/en/user/preferences.md

 Posts default to public privacy.
 You can choose to default new posts as unlisted or followers-only instead.
 For an explanation of post privacy levels, see [Posting to your Mastodon profile &gt; Publishing levels](../posting#privacy).

-By default, the language of your posts is automatically detected, but this detection is imprecise and may not be accurate.
 If you primarily or exclusively post in a certain language, it is a good idea to set that language here.

 If you often post sensitive media, you can choose to always mark your media as sensitive.